Pavel-Husakouski/battery-threshold/README.md

 A systemd service to automatically manage battery charge limits on ASUS laptops.

+## Disclaimer

+**This is a custom workaround solution for specific hardware issues.** Before using this service, consider trying the [asusctl utility](#alternative-solution) first, which is a more established and actively maintained tool for ASUS laptop management.
+This service is designed for situations where standard tools don't provide the needed functionality or when dynamic, automated threshold management with hysteresis behavior is required.

+Use this software at your own risk.
+While it has been tested on the ASUS Vivobook 18 M1807HA, results may vary on different hardware configurations.

 ## The Problem

 **The ASUS Vivobook 18 M1807HA has critical issues with battery charge limit management:**